sandviklee/BookOverflow/README.md

 ### Typesense health check

-[Click here]<http://TDT4140-29.idi.ntnu.no:8108/health> to check the status of the Typesense server
+Click here: <http://TDT4140-29.idi.ntnu.no:8108/health> to check the status of the Typesense server

 ### Compile and Hot-Reload for Development